Badgers' highest-paid employees asked to extend voluntary pay cuts for 4 more months

 Support Local Journalism

+UW athletics employees were told Wednesday a similar furlough plan is likely for the period from March through June because of financial projections.
+The cancellation of more competition could affect the staffing strategy.

 UW has projected $60 million to $70 million in pandemic-related revenue losses from a 2020-21 athletics budget originally approved at $140 million.
-The declines were attributed to ticket sales and the donations associated with season packages as well as concessions, sponsorship and licensing.
+The declines were attributed to lost ticket sales and donations associated with season packages, as well as concessions, sponsorships and licensing.

 Limiting expenses through a hiring freeze, a pause on nonessential purchases and travel restrictions have gone along with the salary cuts.

-Originally implemented for around 350 employees in May and reduced to around 230 in August, the work-share program cut employee hours and pay by 20% to 50%.
-Affected workers could apply for unemployment benefits through the state.

-After delays because of the coronavirus, the Badgers football season is scheduled to start Oct.
-23. Men's hockey is targeting a Nov.
+After delays because of the coronavirus, the Badgers football season is scheduled to begin Oct.
+23. Men’s hockey is targeting a Nov.
 13 opening.
-Men's and women's basketball can start as early as Nov.
+Men’s and women’s basketball can begin as early as Nov.
 25.

-Volleyball, soccer and cross country seasons were moved to start in January or February.
+Volleyball, soccer and cross-country seasons were moved to begin in January or February.

 “There’s no question that as we start to hold events that there’s people with essential roles at our events,” Doherty said.
 “And yet in other ways — if you don’t have fans in the stadium, for example — it’s a lot different than if you did.”